Bearwaves/growl/docs/README.md

 Emscripten).
 The exception to this is [SDL2]( https://www.libsdl.org/
 ), which you'll need to provide yourself.
+- On macOS or Linux run `brew install sdl2` to install [sdl2](https://formulae.brew.sh/formula/sdl2).
- - Get the current stable [SDL version 2.30.10](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.10)
+- On Windows get the current stable [SDL version 2.30.10](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.10)
   -   There are lots of download options on this page, we tested with `SDL2-devel-2.30.10-VC.zip`.

 ## Getting started